Edit me

 How the Framework Works

-For each user request/prompt, the agent execution follows a strict sequence:
+For each user request/prompt, the agent execution follows a pre-defined run sequence:

-1. The MCP server identifies the best domain agent and skill for the request.
+2. The MCP server identifies the best domain agent and skill for the user request.

-2. It semetically parse the input information from user-prompt to the skill’s input values.
+3. It semantically parses the input information from the user prompt into the skill’s input values.

 This review gate after every phase is a key guardrail.
 If a review fails, the workflow stops and requests correction before moving forward.